-Clear (Easy to Understand) Simple and concrete language Concise (Sort & To the Point) 5-14 words (20 max) 8 th grade reading level.
-10 th max Avoid words > 12 letters or 4 syllables Avoid buzzwords and jargon No more than 1 word string (A, B, and C) BRAINSTORMING QUESTIONS What would the world look like if this proble m was solved?
-If you were completely successful, what wou lld this look like for you and your customers?
+Clear (Easy to Understand) Concise (Sort & To the Point) Simple and concrete language 5-14 words (20 max) 8 th grade reading level.
+10 th max Avoid words > 12 letters or 4 syllables Avoid buzzwords and jargon No more than 1 word string (A, B, and C) BRAINSTORMING QUESTIONS What would the world look like if this problem was solved?
+If you were completely successful, what wou ld this look like for you and your customers?
 (Rare) Do you want to self impose a timeline ?
 (Good for urgency.
 Awkward if not achieved.)